Image: Rahwitiroa Photography | ©

 Our work toward Predator Free 2050

-DOC invests in a broad programme of work aimed at achieving Predator Free 2050.
+DOC invests in a wide range of work to help achieve Predator Free 2050.

 All the work we invest in is guided by the Predator Free 2050 Strategy.

-Predator Free 2050 is a world-first goal and there is no step-by-step manual to how to achieve it.
-So our programme is adaptive and focuses on learning by doing.
-We regularly measure our progress against our five-year goals to ensure we’re on track.
+Predator Free 2050 is a world-first goal and there is no step-by-step manual telling us how to achieve it.
+So we adapt as we go and learn from what works.
+We measure our progress against five-year goals to stay on track.

-• Continue to inspire New Zealanders about a predator-free future.
-We want to grow awareness, increase support and build confidence that Predator Free 2050 is achievable and worthwhile.
-We will do this by sharing diverse stories from Māori, Moriori and people across the country.
+• Inspire New Zealanders about a predator-free future.
+We want to grow awareness, build support and show that Predator Free 2050 is achievable.
+We will do this by sharing stories from Māori, Moriori and people across the country.

 • Empower New Zealanders to take action for nature and support Predator Free 2050.
-We want to offer a range of ways and resources that reduce barriers for people to get naturing.
+We want to offer a range of ways and resources for people to get naturing.

 Examples of work we support

-The following work plays a critical role in the Predator Free 2050 programme.
+The following work is a key part of the Predator Free 2050 programme.

 Embedding kaitiakitanga and te ao Māori into Predator Free projects

-Te ao Māori is at the heart of hapū and iwi led Predator Free projects.
+Te ao Māori is at the heart of hapū and iwi led projects.
 These projects provide Māori with the opportunity to practice rangatiratanga and kaitiakitanga in their local environments.

 Hosting kura reo